ozz-is-here/my_unity_shaders/README.md

 ## 🇺🇸 What is this repository for?

 This is a collection of my own Unity shaders, as the name says.
-I put here the shaders i made for Unity.
+I put here shaders I made for Unity myself.

 ## How to use post effects (for newbies)